Is Fluid Art the Same as Acrylic Pour? Understanding the Relationship between the Two Art Forms

 Example of Fluid Art - a Shelee Art Style Blooms Technique

-Fluid art, also known as acrylic pouring art, is a form of abstract art that involves mixing acrylic paints with different pouring mediums to create various effects.
-This form of art can get highly technical, and a science.
-Some techniques require skillful pallet knife work that takes years to master.
-Fluid art has gained popularity in recent years due to the stunning visual effects that can be achieved with this technique.
+Fluid art is a form of abstract art that involves mixing acrylic paints with different mediums to create various effects.
+This form of art can get highly technical, and in my opinion is bordering on a science.
+Some swipe techniques require skillful pallet knife work that takes years to truly master.
+The artist will typically then use ’tilting’ and/or ‘spinning’ to move the paint into the desired composition and to remove excess paint.
+If too much paint is left on the canvas the artwork can be ruined by crazing, cracking or overdeveloping.

-Acrylic pour, on the other hand, is a specific type of fluid art that involves using pouring mediums to create artworks.
-Acrylic pour involves a variety of techniques, including dirty pour, flip cup, and puddle pour, and it is characterized by the use of pouring mediums to create the desired effects.
+Acrylic pour, on the other hand, is a specific type of fluid art that involves using pouring mediums and various layering techniques to create artworks.
+Some of these techniques include the dirty pour, flip cup, and puddle pour which are typically coupled with “tilting”.

 art, bubble, color-1833209.jpg